How to Build Digital Dexterity in the Workplace (+Benefits)

 Whatfix-Analytics-Dashboard

-You can improve employee competencies that are critical to digital dexterity by prioritizing experience-based learning programs.
+By prioritizing experience-based learning programs, you can improve employee competencies critical to digital dexterity.
 These include innovation programs, workflow shadowing, academic partnerships, job rotations, peer advocacy, and reverse mentoring.

 By enabling technology self-service, workers can complete tasks independently without having to depend on IT or support teams.
 You could try Whatfix’s context-sensitive self-help widget to reduce IT help desk support tickets and receive real-time help.